zelalemshiferaw/Odoo_Custom_Modules/stock_backdate/README.md

 Click confirm
 ---------------------------------
-Related documents like pickings, invoices etc are now backdated to the original order date for consistency.
+Related documents like picking, stock move, product move, valuation, posting  etc are now backdated to the original order date for consistency.

 Support
 ---------------------------------